michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 30. And the Lord said unto Jehu, Because thou hast done well in executing that which is right in mine eyes, and hast done unto the house of Ahab according to all that was in mine heart, thy children of the fourth generation shall sit on the throne of Israel.

-31. But Jehu took no heed to walk in the law of the Lord God of Israel with all his heart: for he departed not from the sins of Jeroboam, which made Israel to sin.took…: Heb. observed not
+31. But Jehu took no heed to walk in the law of the Lord God of Israel with all his heart: for he departed not from the sins of Jeroboam, which made Israel to sin.

-32. In those days the Lord began to cut Israel short: and Hazael smote them in all the coasts of Israel;to cut: Heb. to cut off the ends
+32. In those days the Lord began to cut Israel short: and Hazael smote them in all the coasts of Israel;

-33. From Jordan eastward, all the land of Gilead, the Gadites, and the Reubenites, and the Manassites, from Aroer, which is by the river Arnon, even Gilead and Bashan.eastward: Heb. toward the rising of the suneven…: or, even to Gilead and Bashan
+33. From Jordan eastward, all the land of Gilead, the Gadites, and the Reubenites, and the Manassites, from Aroer, which is by the river Arnon, even Gilead and Bashan.

 34. Now the rest of the acts of Jehu, and all that he did, and all his might, are they not written in the book of the chronicles of the kings of Israel?

 35. And Jehu slept with his fathers: and they buried him in Samaria.
 And Jehoahaz his son reigned in his stead.

-36. And the time that Jehu reigned over Israel in Samaria was twenty and eight years.the time: Heb. the days were
+36. And the time that Jehu reigned over Israel in Samaria was twenty and eight years.

 ## 2 Kings 11

-1. And when Athaliah the mother of Ahaziah saw that her son was dead, she arose and destroyed all the seed royal.seed…: Heb. seed of the kingdom
+1. And when Athaliah the mother of Ahaziah saw that her son was dead, she arose and destroyed all the seed royal.

-2. But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah, and stole him from among the king’s sons which were slain; and they hid him, even him and his nurse, in the bedchamber from Athaliah, so that he was not slain.Jehosheba: also called, JehoshabeathJoash: also called, Jehoash
+2. But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah, and stole him from among the king’s sons which were slain; and they hid him, even him and his nurse, in the bedchamber from Athaliah, so that he was not slain.

 3. And he was with her hid in the house of the Lord six years.
 And Athaliah did reign over the land.